Siphon880gh/heroku-cronjob-dyno/README.md

 By Weng Fei Fung (Weng).
 This sets up a simple API endpoint to test and verify that a scheduled **Heroku dyno** (cron job) is running correctly.
 Every time the dyno pings the endpoint, the server logs the hit.
 After 5 successful hits, the job stops—helping confirm that your Heroku Scheduler is working as expected.

+> ⚠️ **Important Note**: For production use, do not use Heroku's free or eco dynos for critical cron jobs.
+These dynos will sleep after 30 minutes of inactivity and cannot be woken up by your own scripts.
+They can only be activated by user visits or external server pings.
+For reliable cron jobs, use at least a Basic dyno or consider alternative hosting solutions.

 ---

 ## 🚀 How It Works